bytebl33d/bytebl33d.github.io/_posts/2023-07-26-buffer-overflow.markdown

 }
 ```
 #### Heap-based buffer overflow
 The heap is a place in memory which a program can use to dynamically create objects.
 Much like a stack-based overflow, a heap overflow is a vulnerability where more data is read in than can fit in the allocated buffer.
-This could lead to heap metadata corruption, or corruption of other heap objects, which could in turn provide new attack surface.
+This could lead to heap metadata corruption, or corruption of other heap objects, which could in turn provide new attack surfaces.

-The vulnerable function take a pointer to a vulnerable struct (on the heap).
+The vulnerable function below takes a pointer to a vulnerable struct (on the heap).
 It will copy the data of `one` and `two` into the struct.
 This is a variant of the previous function that works with data on the heap, rather than on the stack.
 ```c
 typedef struct _vulnerable_struct {
     char buff[MAX_LEN];